Alluxio/alluxio/docs/en/api/POSIX-API.md

 value of `-o`.
 The `-o [mount options]` must follow the `mount` command.

+Different versions of `libfuse` and `osxfuse` may support different mount options.
 The available Linux mount options are listed [here](http://man7.org/linux/man-pages/man8/mount.fuse.8.html).
 The mount options of MacOS with osxfuse are listed [here](https://github.com/osxfuse/osxfuse/wiki/Mount-options) .
 Some mount options (e.g. `allow_other` and `allow_root`) need additional set-up